postgresml/postgresml/pgml-cms/blog/semantic-search-in-postgres-in-15-minutes.md

 Semantic search is powered by embeddings.
 To understand how semantic search works, we must have a basic understanding of embeddings.

-Embeddings are vectors.
+Embeddings are vectors / arrays.
 Given some text and some embedding model, we can convert text to vectors:

 !!! generic